Sajad-ahmed-soomro/Sajad-ahmed-soomro/README.md

 ## 🧠 About Me

-- 🎓 Student at FAST-NUCES, Islamabad
+- 🎓 Graduate from FAST-NUCES, Islamabad
 - 💼 Strong in **Backend Engineering**, REST APIs, and **CI/CD Pipelines**
 - 💡 Skilled in **MERN Stack**, **Next.js**, **PostgreSQL**, and **System Design**
 - ⚙️ Built microservices with **Docker**, **Kubernetes**, and **GitHub Actions**